Parallel athermal quasistatic deformation stepping of molecular systems: Introduction

 Notably, such strategies accelerate computation during a single incremental calculation step, typically performed during a time integration algorithm or a procedure that minimizes the potential energy.
 Due to the high dimensionality of molecular models, explicit time integration schemes, such as the Velocity Verlet algorithm \cite{Verlet1967, Grubmller1991GeneralizedVA}, have been established as the preferred algorithms since they neither require iterations during every step nor the assembly and subsequent inversion of the Hessian matrix.
-An essential disadvantage of these methods is, however, that the computation time step chosen must not be larger than the highest eigenfrequency of the linearized system at the current deformation state \cite{FINCHAM1986263, Ormeño2024}.
+An essential disadvantage of these methods is, however, that the computation time step chosen must not be larger than the highest eigenfrequency of the linearized system at the current deformation state \cite{FINCHAM1986263, Ormeno2024}.
 Effectively, this value is proportional to the vibration period of the strongest atomic bonds, forcing one to choose calculation time steps in the range of femtoseconds.
-Consequently, a disproportionately high number of calculation steps are necessary to cover a certain simulation time period, which strongly limits the possible simulation time span.
-Therefore, molecular simulations are not only limited in terms of the system size but also in terms of the simulation time window, greatly hindering decisions for possible up-scaling.
+Consequently, a disproportionately large number of calculation steps are required to cover a given simulation time period, severely limiting the possible simulation time span.
+Therefore, molecular simulations are not only limited by system size but also by the simulation time window, greatly hindering up-scaling.

 When performing mechanical deformation, the athermal quasistatic simulation or zero-temperature method \cite{Maloney2004} alleviates the limiting time problem to some extent, as it allows for infinitely slow mechanical deformation in the absence of Brownian motion.
 It describes an overdamped system, continuously following the minimum configuration of the atomic system.
 However, it requires subsequent minimization procedures during every deformation step, leading again to a limitation due to computational effort.
-Thus, this paper proposes an in-parallel athermal quasistatic stepping algorithm using multi-processor machines.
-Notably, our method provides exact simulation results, saving computational time compared to conventional athermal quasistatic deformation stepping while being flexible enough s.t. the force-evaluation can be further parallelized on top.
+Thus, this paper proposes a parallel athermal quasistatic stepping algorithm using multi-thread machines.
+Notably, our method provides exact simulation results, saving computational time compared to conventional athermal quasistatic deformation stepping while being flexible enough so that the force evaluation can be further parallelized on top.